 The Jensen lab is looking to grow, here are some opportunities for research.
 If you join the lab you’ll be doing a lot of the above… passaging parasites.

-Currently the lab is seeking two postdoctoral researchers.
-To apply you’ll need a cover letter, updated CV, 3 letters recommendation and upload your application through UC Merced’s AP recruit portal here (Job #JPF00722).
+Currently the lab is seeking one postdoctoral researcher.
+To apply you’ll need a cover letter, updated CV, 3 letters recommendation and upload your application through UC Merced’s AP recruit portal here (Job #JPF00842) (also advertised in ResearchGate).
 For potential postdocs on a budget Merced is one of the few places in CA where living is still affordable.
 So consider UC Merced, and my lab, if you are interested in studying host-parasite interactions and adaptive immunology.

 The Jensen lab participates in UC Merced’s highly collaborative Quantitative Systems Biology (QSB) graduate program and is seeking graduate students to join the lab through this program.
 Our lab is part of the Immunology focus group in QSB.
 You will first need to apply to the program and be admitted before you can join the Jensen lab.
 If you are interested in applying to the program and interested in our research, please send your CV, a cover letter with a short statement of your research interests and the names/emails of three references electronically kjensen5[at]ucmerced[dot]edu.
 If you are a current QSB rotation student and interested in rotating in the Jensen lab, please contact Kirk Jensen.

 We are always interested in training highly motivated undergraduate students that are committed to staying at least one year in the lab, and can commit 12 hours of research time per week.
 Currently, the lab is not seeking undergraduate researchers.
 Please send your CV, a cover letter with a short statement of your research interests electronically to kjensen5[at]ucmerced[dot]edu.